-Product Catalogue Defines the language used for the Festo product catalogue.
+Product Catalog Defines the language used for the Festo product catalog.
 All product attributes are displayed in the relevant language.
-The product attributes are displayed in the relevant language.
 The predefined attributes are also displayed in this language.

 Translation Table Defines the translation table to be used.

 Translation Language Defines the language from the selected translation table to be used.
 The user-defined attributes are displayed in the selected language.